takiatah/snake-game/README.md

 ## How to Run

-First, make sure you have Java installed.
+First, make sure you have at least Java 23 installed.

 1. Clone the repository: